Do’s and Don’ts of Throwing a Kid’s Birthday Party

 What some people forget, though, are the decorations.
 Decorations are what make your birthday party come to life, which means they are a necessity.

-You’ll need special balloons, streamers, and maybe even party hats.
+You’ll need special custom balloons, streamers, and maybe even party hats.
 Consider having a photo booth with props or posters of characters who fit the theme.

 If possible, your invites should match the theme as well.